 3ie and the Institute of Development Studies (IDS), in collaboration with Norwegian Agency for Development Cooperation (Norad), explored the effectiveness of a policy brief for influencing readers’ beliefs and prompting them to act.

 A multi-armed randomised control design was used to find answers to three research questions: Do policy briefs influence readers?
 Does the presence of an op-ed type commentary within the brief lead to more or less influence? and Does it matter if the commentary is assigned to a well-known name in the field?

-In response I posted a rather long email on the ebpdn discussion board.
+In response I posted a rather long email on the ebpdn discussion board [this board no longer exists].
 I repost it below with some edits:

 I do not want to always be the one to say the obvious (and this probably won’t make me any new friends, I am afraid) but was all this really necessary just to conclude that: